 Songfacts®: You can leave comments about the song at the bottom of the page.

-This is about unscrupulous newspeople doing anything for a story.
+This song is about unscrupulous newspeople doing anything for a story.
 Henley values his privacy, and hates it when reporters pry into his personal life.
-Henley had to deal with increased press attention when his girlfriend, Maren Jensen, came down with Epstein-Barr Syndrome.
+He had to deal with increased press attention when his girlfriend, Maren Jensen, came down with Epstein-Barr Syndrome.
 She recovered, but they broke up soon after.

 There are some very interesting guitar contributions on this song: Danny Kortchmar played the basic parts, Joe Walsh did the first guitar solo, and Steve Lukather did the second solo.
 According to Lukather, who is a member of the band Toto, he did his solo in one take and it's one of his favorites.